Get 50% Discount Offer 26 Days

 Numeric (Octal) Mode

-Numeric mode expresses permissions using a combination of numbers from 0 to 7.
-Each number corresponds to specific permissions based on binary values:
+Numeric mode represents permissions as a combination of numbers from 0 to 7.
+Binary values correspond to specific permissions for each number:

 • 4: Read permission (r)